nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dfu.rst

 The following :ref:`nrf_desktop_config_channel` options are available to perform the firmware update:

 * :ref:`fwinfo <dfu_fwinfo>` - Passes the information about the currently executed image from the device to the host.
+* :ref:`devinfo <dfu_devinfo>` - Passes the identification information about the device from the device to the host.
 * :ref:`reboot <dfu_reboot>` - Reboots the device.
 * :ref:`start <dfu_start>` - Starts the new update image transmission.
 * :ref:`data <dfu_data>` - Passes a chunk of the update image data from the host to the device.